Grand-daughter Lena and Lilyanna Easter 2007. All of Lily's puppies have not yet arrived.

 We used to have the puppies weaned by five weeks in order to have their first inoculation.
 Now the thinking is that this is not crucial.
 The amounts of mother’s immunization they are getting in the milk is small because the quantity of milk is greatly reduced.
 Mum has begun to wean the puppies on her own.
 We love natural weaning.
 It means mum can teach puppies a great deal as she can be with them as much as she likes.
 The puppies learn that first most important lesson ‘no means no’.
 When they want to nurse and mum says no, mum means no and shows them in a way we just can’t do.

 Our friend Leslie gives these puppies a little help with their supper.

-At five weeks old our puppies are off to their first vet visit.
-Dr. Ruth checks them all over very carefully.
+At eight weeks old our puppies are off to their first vet visit.
+The doctor checks them all over very carefully.
 They have their first of three vaccinations for the common doggies diseases.
-They will be vaccinated again at nine weeks, which for many is just before they go home.
-They will be vaccinated once at 13 weeks.
+They will be vaccinated again in three to four week by their family.

 The Great World

 One of the nicest times we have with puppies is going outside to play.
 Even winter puppies enjoy lurching about the snow when the weather is good.
 We have almost four acres to walk around and they follow us up the path to the driveway and across the field.
 Their mum often comes with us.

 I have done mostly what most men do, And pushed it out of my mind But I can't forget, if I wanted to, Four-Feet trotting behind.